ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 - `npm run build-prod`: Build the library in production mode

 #### example scripts
 Please ensure that all example scripts are executed from the `examples/typescript` directory.
-It is always recommended that a user installs the library first as the example requires the library.
-Contrary to this however, `build-all-dev` and `build-all-prod` do not require the library to be installed and built first and will install and build both the library and example and all dependencies.
+In general, it is recommended that a user installs the library first as the example requires the library.
+On the contrary, `build-all-dev` and `build-all-prod` do not require the library to be installed and built first, as these scripts will install and build the library, example and all dependencies.
 - `npm run build-dev`: Build the library in development mode
 - `npm run build-prod`: Build the library in production mode
 - `npm run serve-dev`: Serve the example locally using the library in development mode